Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/README.md

 You can learn more about Azure Digital Twins by visiting [Azure Digital Twins Documentation][digital_twins_documentation]

 ## Examples
-You can familiarize yourself with different APIs using [samples for Digital Twin](./samples/).
+You can familiarize yourself with different APIs using [samples for Digital Twins](./samples/).

 ## Source code folder structure

 ### /src
-The digital twins public client `DigitalTwinsClient` and the additional configuration options that can be sent to the digital twins service `DigitalTwinsClientOptions`.
+The Digital Twins public client `DigitalTwinsClient` and the additional configuration options that can be sent to the Digital Twins service `DigitalTwinsClientOptions`.

 ### /src/swagger
-The swagger file that defines the structure of the REST APIs used by the digital twins client library.
+The swagger file that defines the structure of the REST APIs used by the Digital Twins client library.

 To generate the code, run the powershell script present [here](./src/generate.ps1).